 - Top – Mid-weight Smartwool base layer, Kora Xenolith Sweater, Feathered Friends EOS Hooded Puffy Jacket (Review).
 I was able to zip and unzip the sweater and jacket as needed.

 - Hat & Gloves – My puffy hood was more than enough.
-I did not take gloves, but hiked until I warmed up and then no longer needed gloves.
+I did not take gloves, but I hiked until I warmed up and no longer needed gloves.

 - Northface Daypack – This article describes what I carry in a daypack.

 - Shoes – Speedgoat 4’s (Review).
 These were fine for the small amount of light, fluffy snow.
 They are not waterproof, so my socks were damp, but my feet stayed warm.

 - Hiking Poles – Black Diamond Alpine Carbon Cork Poles (Review) – This is my second set.
 Unfortunately, I left my first set in a town along the Northville-Placid Trail.

 I have not hiked much in the Farmington River Valley and had heard many good things about People’s State Forest, so I was looking forward to today’s hike.